 “There’s a lot to like about the yen these days,” said Deutsche Bank’s global head of G10 FX Alan Ruskin.

 He noted that with rates across the globe falling to all- time lows, the yen no longer had a large yield disadvantage.

 “Across all of 3m, 2y, 5y and long-end tenors, the average spread between yen rates and the average of G10 yields are at lows not seen for at least the last three decades,” he said.

 The yen was also cheap by many measures, he argued, with fair value put at around 85 per dollar.

-In commodity markets, gold had eased on expectations that supplies will grow as bullion refineries resume operations.
-The metal was last up 0.3% at $1,691.54 an ounce.
+In commodity markets, conditions were changeable again.
+Gold had eased on expectations that supplies will grow as bullion refineries resume operations but turned higher to sit at $1,693 an ounce ahead of U.S. trading.

-Oil prices were slipping back though after a six-session streak of gains which saw Brent almost double since hitting a 21-year low in April.
+Oil prices were still wild, swinging from 1% down to 6% higher after a six-session streak of gains which has seen Brent almost double from a 21-year low hit in April.

 Brent crude futures were up $1.80 at $31.59 a barrel, while U.S. crude had climbed from $23.85 to $26.40.